 Known as Eastern Thrace or simply Thrace, European Turkey is part of Southeastern Europe and spans an area of 23,764 sq km, which represents only 3 percent of the country.
 It comprises the provinces of Edirne, Tekirdağ, Kırklareli, Çanakkale and western Istanbul.

-This part of Turkey is characterized by tender prairies (Thracian Plains), lush mountains, historical towns, beautiful lakes and miles of beaches, both pristine on the Black Sea coast, as well as lively and varied on the coasts of Marmara and the Aegean Sea.
+This part of Turkey is characterized by tender prairies (Thracian Plains), lush mountains, historical towns, beautiful lakes and miles of beaches – both pristine on the Black Sea coast, as well as lively and varied on the coasts of Marmara and the Aegean Sea.

-Although not as popular as Asiatic Turkey, Thrace has its fair share of natural beauty which combined with the Balkan culture, Ottoman architecture, Greek remains and picturesque wine regions makes up a wonderful travel destination all year round.
+Although not as popular as Asiatic Turkey, Thrace has its fair share of natural beauty, which combined with the Balkan culture, Ottoman architecture, Greek remains and picturesque wine regions, makes up a wonderful travel destination all year round.

 Asiatic Turkey or Anatolia

 There are thousands of reasons why anyone should visit Turkey at least once in a lifetime, but the sun, the sea and the melting pot of cultures are by far Turkey’s most widely exported charms.
-However, there still are dozens of places and historical marvels in this mind-blowing country waiting to be explored; there are heaps of different activities available from all kind of water deeds and leisure to wild adventures and winter sports, and finally, there is a quintessentially exotic atmosphere almost impossible to find somewhere else that will seduce you at first sight.
+However, there are still dozens of places and historical marvels in this mind-blowing country waiting to be explored; there are heaps of different activities available from all kind of water deeds and leisure to wild adventures and winter sports, and finally, there is a quintessentially exotic atmosphere almost impossible to find somewhere else that will seduce you at first sight.
 All of these make Turkey special, unique and absolutely charming – A destination that can (and should be) enjoyed by anyone, anyhow, anytime.